Binary Code Text Generator

 - Long binary runs can feel dense—highlight only the words that need the effect.

-Similar tools to explore: Morse Code for dots and dashes, Matrix Style for kana/terminal vibes, Monospace for fixed-width neatness, and Backwards for reverse-order tricks.
+Similar tools to explore: Morse Code for dots and dashes, Matrix Style for kana/terminal vibes, Monospace for fixed-width neatness, and Reverse Text for reverse-order tricks.

 More Text Generators